Automated Data Augmentations for Graph Classification: Experiments

 \subsection{Ablation Studies}

-In Section~\ref{sec:4_1} and~\ref{sec:4_2}, we conduct extensive empirical studies to demonstrate the effectiveness of our GraphAug method on various graph classification tasks.
-To verify the contribution of each individual module of the overall GraphAug framework, we conduct a series of ablation experiments.
-Specifically, we study the effects of removing graph transformation generation part or augmentation category selection part from the automated augmentation model, and removing the cross-graph message passing from the reward generation model.
+In addition to demonstrating the effectiveness of GraphAug, we conduct a series of ablation experiments and use empirical results to answer (1) why we make augmentation automated and learnable, (2) why we use sequential, multi-step augmentation, (3) why we adopt a combination of three different transformations (MaskNF, DropNode, PerturbEdge) instead of using only one, and (4) why we use virtual nodes.
+We present the ablation studies (1) and (2) in this section and leave (3) and (4) in Appendix~\ref{app:abla_exp}.
 For all ablation studies, we train GIN based classification models on the PROTEINS, IMDB-BINARY, and NCI1 datasets, and use the same evaluation pipeline as Section~\ref{sec:4_2}.

-\textbf{Ablation on graph transformation generation.} First, we study the effect of not generating graph transformations from the augmentation model, but using uniform transformations.
-In other words, we only automate augmentation category selection.
-The classification accuracy on three datasets is presented in the first row of Table~\ref{tab:abla_aug}.
-We can clearly find that after removing graph transformation generation part, the performance is even worse than not using any data augmentations (see the first row of Table~\ref{tab:ben_exp}), let alone the original GraphAug method.
-This demonstrates that generating graph transformations from the model is the key success factor of GraphAug.
+\textbf{Ablation on learnable graph transformation and category selection.} We first show that making the model learn to generate graph transformations for each graph element and select augmentation category are both important.
+We compare with a variant of GraphAug that does not learn graph transformations but simply adopts uniform transformations, and another variant that randomly select the category of graph transformation, instead of explicitly predicting it.
+The classification accuracy on three datasets of these two variants are presented in the first two rows of Table~\ref{tab:abla_aug}.
+Results show that the performance of two variants is worse, and particularly removing learnable graph transformation will significantly degrade the performance.
+It is demonstrated that learning to generate graph transformations and select augmentation category are both key success factors of GraphAug.

-\textbf{Ablation on augmentation category selection.} Next, we try not automatically selecting augmentation categories and only using one category.
-The results of only using learnable MaskNF, DropNode, and PerturbEdge are shown in the second, third, and fourth row of Table~\ref{tab:abla_aug}.
-We can find that only using one category of augmentation achieves worse performance than the original GraphAug method.

-\textbf{Ablation on graph matching network.} Finally, we compare with the GraphAug variant whose reward generation network removes the cross-graph message passing module proposed in graph matching network \cite{li2019graph}.
-As shown in Table~\ref{tab:abla_reward}, missing this module will lead to performance degradation.
-This demonstrates that graph matching network architecture plays an important role in providing accurate rewards for the training of the automated augmentation model.
+\textbf{Ablation on sequential augmentation.} We next show the advantage of sequential augmentation over one-step augmentation.
+We compare with the variant of GraphAug that performs only one step of augmentation, i.e., with the augmentation step number T=1, and present its performance in the third row of Table~\ref{tab:abla_aug}.
+It is clear that using one step of augmentation will result in worse performance over all datasets.
+We think this demonstrates that the downstream classification model will benefit from the diverse training samples generated from sequential and multi-step augmentation.